zuugle-services/wp-diana-widget/README.txt

 * **Dynamic Widget Loading:** The widget script is loaded from the official CDN.
 * **Stable Instance Caching:** Automatically generates a stable ID for each block to enable persistent user-input caching (e.g., the user\'s starting address).
 * **Sharing:** Allows users to share their planned journey via a unique link.
-* **Multiple Widget Instances:** Supports multiple Diana Widget blocks on a single page, each with its own configuration.
+* **Multiple Widget Instances:** Supports multiple Diana GreenConnect blocks on a single page, each with its own configuration.
 * **Responsive Design:** Leverages the responsive capabilities of the core DianaWidget.

 ## About the DianaWidget JavaScript Library